Turning Parenting Fails Into Growth Opportunities

 Allowing excessive screen time

 There’s nothing wrong with television, movies or video games—in moderation.
 While electronic entertainment can keep your children occupied, it might not teach them important life lessons.
 It may also potentially expose them to inappropriate content.
 Recent studies show that screen time can impact the quality of the home environment, either positively or negatively.
-It is up to the parents to find a personalized balance that suits the needs of their specific situation.
+It is up to the parents to find a personalized balance that suits their specific situation.

 Not modeling appropriate behavior